JustinBusschau/hmrc-gift-aid/README.md

 > a mechanism to aid a taxpayer to prove whether or not the submission held by IR is indeed the
 > submission they sent.

-That is a very roundabout way of saying the XML that you submit must include a signiture of some sort.
+That is a very roundabout way of saying the XML that you submit must include a signature of some sort.
 The signature can be used to prove that what the HMRC received is actually what you intended to send.
-HMRC will, in their turn, include a similar signiture in any responses they send to you.
+HMRC will, in their turn, include a similar signature in any responses they send to you.
 In the case of submissions to the HMRC Government Gateway, this signature is the IRmark (pronounced IR Mark).